 You can own Laurel and Hardy’s last ever film Atoll K (1951) now on blu-ray via the link below:

 The Amazon links on this page are affiliate / associate links.
 By buying through the links we may receive a commission for the sale.
 This has no effect on the price you pay.

 For those of you yet to see the film I’ll leave you with a little taster…

-So that’s my Atoll K (1951) Blu-ray review, if you have any thoughts on this film you can leave them in the comment section below:
+That’s my Atoll K (1951) blu-ray review, if you have any thoughts on this film you can leave them in the comment section below:

 Summary: Atoll K (1951) Blu-ray Review

 Duration: 98 mins

 Actor(s): Stan Laurel, Oliver Hardy, Suzy Delair, Max Elloy, Luigi Tosi